yiisoft/form/docs/guide/en/field-configuration.md

 ## Widget configuration

-Config could be also passed through `widget()` call for specific field at the place of usage:
+Config could be specified in a `widget()` call for specific field at the place of usage:

 ```php
 use Yiisoft\Form\Field\Text;